-Paths to partnership.
-Career progression is vitally important for those fee earners who are tomorrows managers and partners.
+Career progression is vitally important for those fee earners who are the managers and partners of tomorrow.
 Defining and re-defining the path to equity is something that needs careful thought.
-A simplistic route may be via Associate; Salaried Partner; Fixed Share Partner; and lock-step plan to full equity.
+A simplistic route may be via Associate; Salaried Partner; Fixed Share Partner and lock-step plan to full equity.

-If there is one area of partnership that is left unattended or even avoided, it’s the problems surrounding Succession.
-Partner retirements seem to catch many practices by surprise and can create a serious hiatus for a business where there has been little planning given to how partners leave, are replaced and what the new structure is going to be.
+If there is one area of partnership that is left unattended or even avoided, it’s the problems surrounding succession.
+Partner retirements seem to catch many practices by surprise and can create a serious hiatus for a business where there has been little planning given to how partners leave and are replaced, and what the new structure is going to be.